The Curious Origins of the Stop Sign

 8. Move consciously

-And so... the next time you see a Stop Sign, you may want to remember that you are in the act of receiving a very ancient message -- one that preceded Starbucks, Twitter, YouTube, MTV, and email by thousands of years.
+And so... the next time you see a Stop Sign, you may want to remember that you, no matter where you think you are going or how late you are in the process of getting there, are in the act of receiving an ancient message -- one that preceded Facebook, YouTube, Instagrem, Snapchat, and Donald Trump tweeting in the middle of the night.

 Next week... the YIELD SIGN.

 ED NOTE: It has recently come to my attention that some readers of this blog have questioned my research methods and the veracity of my findings.
 A quick Google search of "Dr. Ellison Burke" and the "Global Institute for Cross-Cultural Studies," they claim, reveals not a single link.
 Frankly, I am baffled by their assertions and have assigned five of my brightest research assistants to get to the bottom of their outrageous projections.
 In the meantime, as I put to rest their niggling, naysaying deflections of a lifestime's worth of research, you may want to contemplate the timeless words of modern-day social scientists, Simon and Garfunkel: "Slow down, you're moving too fast, gotta make the morning last."